Wei2624/Wei2624.github.io/_MachineLearning/sv_discriminative_model.md

 $$J(\theta) = \frac{1}{2}\sum\limits_{i=1}^m (h_{\theta}(x^{(i)}) - y^{(i)})^2$$

 The goal is to find such $\theta$ that minimize the cost.
 The question is how.
+You might want to know why there is $\frac{1}{2}$.
+It will be clear when we derive the derivative of this cost function in the following section.
+In short, it is mathematical convenient to define that way.

 ## Least Mean Sqaure(LMS) algorithm